Violence (Nothingface album)

 Violence is the third album by the Washington, D.C.-based alternative metal band Nothingface.
 The album was released on September 5, 2000, via TVT Records.
 The album received positive reviews, but didn't experience mainstream popularity, selling only 87,000 copies in the United States.

 Production

 Early demos for the album were recorded in September 1999, including several songs which would end up being cut from the final track list.
-On March 10, 2000 the band flew to Canada, arriving at a studio located in Vancouver, British Columbia to begin recording Violence, spending six weeks in the city.
+On March 10, 2000, the band flew to Canada, arriving at a studio located in Vancouver, British Columbia to begin recording Violence, spending six weeks in the city.

+The track "For All the Sin" features an audio clip from the 1963 thriller film The Birds by Alfred Hitchcock.